railsuser2014/openobject-doc-book-en/3/3_9/payment_terms.rst

 for paying an invoice.

-To define new payment terms, use the menu :menuselection:`Accounting --> Configuration --> Miscellaneous --> Payment Terms` and then click :guilabel:`New`.
+To define new payment terms, use the menu :menuselection:`Accounting --> Configuration --> Miscellaneous --> Payment Terms` and then click :guilabel:`Create`.

 The figure below represents the following payment term: 5000 within 5 days, 50% payment at the last day of current month, Remaining on 15th of next month.

 .. figure::  images/account_payment_term.png
-   :scale: 75
+   :scale: 55
    :align: center

    *Configuring payment terms*